Google Apps Script: Add-ons

 In March 2014, Google introduced add-ons for Docs and Sheets (soon followed by Forms).
-The add-on stores let users add extra features to Google editors, such as mail-merging, workflows, and diagrams builders.
+The add-on stores let users add extra features to Google editors, such as mail-merging, workflows, and diagram builders.
 All add-ons are either 100% built with Apps Script or simply use Apps Script to display a UI in the Google editors while relying on an external back-end to perform some tasks.
 For example, MailChimp, a mail-merging tool, has an add-on for Google Docs that communicates with MailChimp platform to send emails.

 Before add-ons, it was possible to publish scripts for Google Sheets in the Script Gallery.
 When users installed scripts through this gallery, a copy of the Apps Script code was installed on the user's Sheet.
-With add-ons, the source code is not visible to the end user and everyone is using the latest version published by the developer.
-This new approach makes it easier to support existing code and helped convince several companies, such as MailChimp or LucidChart to invest in Apps Script.
+With add-ons, the source code is not visible to the end user, and everyone is using the latest version published by the developer.
+This new approach makes it easier to support existing code and helped convince several companies, such as MailChimp or Lucidchart to invest in Apps Script.

-As part of the add-ons release, Google also introduced a UI Style Guide and CSS package to help developers built add-ons that integrate smoothly into the editors.
-Each add-on is also reviewed by Google before its publication and developers can benefit from advice from Googlers to provide a better user experience.
+As part of the add-ons release, Google also introduced a UI Style Guide and CSS package to help developers build add-ons that integrate into the editors.
+Each add-on is also reviewed by Google before its publication, and developers can benefit from advice from Googlers to provide a better user experience.
 It is not possible to embed ads in add-ons but it is possible to monetize them.